Jabrakadabra/The-Compleat-Angular/Angular4 Notes.md

     export class AppModule { }
     ```
     d.
-As we will learn in the next section, the bootstrap component *AppComponent* will have a ==selector== of *app-root*, which is how we refer to the component when it is placed into the *index.html* file.
+As we will learn in the next section, the bootstrap component *AppComponent* will have a **selector** of *app-root*, which is how we refer to the component when it is placed into the *index.html* file.

 ## II.
 Angular2 Components